 Across all scenarios, emergence and budburst are expected to occur earlier when temperatures increase.
 There is still a latitudinal pattern.
 Warmer scenarios lead to an increase of variance, more than a real shift in date compared to less warm scenarios.
 Insects and trees react differently to temperature increase.
 Balsam fir shows a difference between northern and southern sites of 10 days on average.
-This difference stays roughly the same in case of warmer temperatures (i.e., budburst date is shifted similarly across latitude, see Fig. 5A).
+This difference stays approximately the same in case of warmer temperatures (i.e., budburst date is shifted similarly across latitude, see Fig. 5A).
 On the other hand, emergence of SBW is expected to shift differently across latitude (about 15 days compared to 10 nowadays, see Fig. 5B).

 Therefore, the mismatch is affected.
 Southern sites are expected to show emergence occurring before budburst most of the time.
 In case of a moderate warming scenario (RCP2.6), the waiting time is expected to be short, which would allow the larvae to have access to the nutrient-rich swelling buds and developing needles.
 Thus, a moderate warming would be beneficial for the insect at low latitudes.
-In case of greater warming (RCP4.5, RCP8.5), variance may lead to emergence occurring either too early or too late.
-Larvae may or may not have access to nutrients depending on years.
+In case of greater warming (RCP4.5, RCP8.5), variance may lead to emergence occurring too early some years, leading to larvae dying from starvation. to.
 Thus, a greater temperature increase may lead to stronger population variances among years.

-In northern sites, all warming scenarios lead to a better synchrony between the insect and its host tree (i.e., a reduced mismatch).
-The overall pattern looks similar to what is expected nowadays in southern sites.
-But the variance is expected to be greater with warmer scenarios, which may provoke an increase of insect mortality from time to time, when emergence occurs too late.
+In northern sites, all warming scenarios lead to a increased synchrony between the insect and its host .
+The overall pattern appears similar to what is currently expected in southern sites.
+However, the variance is expected to be greater with warmer scenarios, which may increase insect mortality from time to time, when emergence occurs too late.

 4. Discussion